MrGrasss/TeleBlitz-BestTelebot/README.md

       all groups that the clients are already a part of and starts advertising in them with the same forward delays in groupadvertiser/config.json.
 Uses all_groups_forwarded_delay_minutes, seconds_between_all_clients and
       seconds_between_failed

+    - GPT Replier: Automatically replies to messages in a specified Telegram group or channel using openai.
+      The bot can be configured to reply based on a specified percentage of messages and uses a custom prompt for context.
+This prompt can be created in the 'gpt_replier' folder and should be named 'prompt.txt'.
+      I already tell gpt what its job is so you don't have to worry about that.
+Only add the context of the chat and how it should behave to the prompt.

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!

 For questions, you can always contact me on telegram: https://t.me/MrGrassss